pirxthepilot/advent-of-code/README.md

 ### Day 15, part 2

-(Not yet completed) Works in test.
+~~(Not yet completed) Works in test.
 Running against input.txt takes too long.
-Need to re-evaluate the logic.
+Need to re-evaluate the logic.~~
+Update: Caching saved the day!